chaitanya-19/deep_learning/README.md

-# breast_canacer_project
+This repository has multiple projects done using deep learning
-This is  a machine learning model to predict breast cancer with high accuraccy
+#ANN,RNN,CNN